 6. Which is the best seat on the plane for people with disabilities?
 (For instance, aisle or bulkhead?)
 Why?

-On some planes access to all bulkhead seats is possible with the aisle chair, but generally the aisle seat is the easiest to transfer into and then the best position if needing to use the restroom in flight.
+On some planes access to all bulkhead seats is possible with the aisle chair, but generally, the aisle seat is the easiest to transfer into and then the best position if needing to use the restroom in flight.
 If a child cannot hold themselves up then request shoulder straps when you book.
 However, shoulder straps are not required by law so be sure to ask the airline about options.
 You may want to purchase your own too so you are always prepared.

 7. Do any airlines have special toilets for people with disabilities?

-An airline with two aisles or a 30 passenger aircraft (or bigger) that was made after 1992* or has been refurbished is required to have an accessible toilet onboard.
-If a person cannot walk to the toilet then an on-board aisle chair must be requested.
+An airline with two aisles or a 30-passenger aircraft (or bigger) that was made after 1992* or has been refurbished is required to have an accessible toilet onboard.
+If a person cannot walk to the toilet then an onboard aisle chair must be requested.
 Some airlines claim to always have this onboard while others are on a request basis.
 The onboard restrooms are just a hair bigger than the regular ones, just large enough to get the onboard aisle chair in halfway.
-The aisle chair is removed and door closed after person is on the toilet.
+The aisle chair is removed and the door closed after a person is on the toilet.
 Once a person is ready to return to his or her seat, the call button is rang and the procedure is reversed.